Tuesday, December 10, 2024

 Albert Einstein

 “Essential questions” are intended to guide instruction and help students discover the big ideas that constitute the core of a topic of study.
-Let's suppose we apply this methodology to education itself.
+Let's apply this methodology to education itself.
 What is the most essential question we can ask about it?
-How about this?
-How many Americans are truly educable?
+How about this: how many Americans are truly educable?

 Have you ever wondered if many Americans are educable in any deep and abiding sense?
 A great deal of human misery is preventable if people could be taught to think effectively, listen closely, weigh facts accurately, and carefully consider alternative points of view.
-But failure to achieve these skills is commonplace — as is the misery.
+But failure to achieve these skills is commonplace — as is the misery and folly such failures.
 Why?
-Maybe most humans, including Americans, are just not truly educable.
-We'll focus on Americans.
+Perhaps because most Americans, like most humans everywhere, are just not capable.

-How could this be?
-Is it flaws in educational content and methodology?
-To some degree it is.
-But suppose the main culprit is a widespread lack of capacity and/or commitment to the kind of learning that surpasses mere training?
-For education to be a cure, much less a cure-all, the majority must be capable of, and sufficiently interested in, gaining hard-won reason and understanding.
-Are a lot of Americans up to that?
+For education to be a cure, much less a cure-all, the majority must be capable of, and sufficiently interested in, gaining the requisite hard-won reason and understanding.
+Are most Americans up to that?
 Maybe not.

-Also consider how many humans trot off to slaughter every time someone in power decides to give a war.
-Instead of learning from repeated previous slaughters, we humans continue to enthusiastically divide ourselves into pseudo-species, carefully nurture distrust and hatred toward one another, and then, sooner or later, join in still another horrific mutual slaughter of our fellow humans that is utterly foreign to any “lesser species.”
-For instance, fully fifteen million people were killed and twenty two million wounded in World War I. Yet just nineteen years later homo sapiens (man the thinker?) got himself into a far worse slaughter — WW II, This ghastly tribute to human folly cost, maybe, 60 million people their lives and loosed hellish suffering on many more.
+Also consider how many humans trot off to slaughter every time someone decides America should give a war.
+Instead of learning from repeated previous slaughters, we humans continue to enthusiastically divide ourselves into pseudo-species, carefully nurture distrust and hatred toward one another, adopt beliefs that render others inferior to ourselves and then, sooner or later, join in still another horrific mutual slaughter of our fellow beings that is utterly foreign to any “lesser species.”
+For instance, fully fifteen million people were killed and twenty two million wounded in World War I. Yet just nineteen years later homo sapiens (man the thinker?) got himself into a far worse slaughter: WW II, This second ghastly tribute to human folly cost, maybe, 60 million people their lives and loosed hellish suffering on many more.
 Does any of this sound like the behavior of a species that is educable, i.e. “capable of being improved in ways that depend on reason and understanding?”

-How come years of compulsory schooling failed to cure their blindness?
+How come years of compulsory schooling has failed to cure this blindness?
 Is it that their education was inadequate?
-Is it because a substantial number of the deniers are unable to grasp the depth and urgency of the problem because they lack the brain power?
-Or, is it because of the many other educational impediments?
+Is it because a substantial number are unable to grasp the depth and urgency of the problem because they lack the brain power?
+Or, is it because of the many other educational impediments we'll soon mention?

 The fact is many homo sapiens displays a peculiar reluctance, or inability, to employ reason and understanding even when the truth is readily apparent.
 The Harris Poll reported, for instance, that despite repeated official reports that no weapons of mass destruction were found in Iraq, the belief that Iraq possessed such weapons increased substantially after the war was over and evidence to the contrary was in.